benchmarko/CPCBasicTS/README.md

     - If you use the *Reload* button with sound activated, the sound needs to be activated again.
 Just do a user action, e.g. click somewhere.
 This is a browser limitation.
 - The *Text View* window shows the text which is written in text mode.
 - The *Keyboard* window shows a virtual keyboard which can be also used with touch devices.
 You can test the functionality with the test program [keyboard](https://benchmarko.github.io/CPCBasicTS/?example=test/keyboard&showKbd=true).
+- The *Keyboard Layout* window allows you to change the layout of the keyboard.
 - The *Input* window is an alternative way to send input to the CPC.
 - The *Console* window shows the textual output.
 This is useful for copying and pasting the output.
 It is cleared when the CPC screen is cleared (*MODE* or *CLS*).
 - The *Variables* window allows you to see the variables used by the program.